tsolawoyin/Language.js/variable-declaration-and-assignment.md

 ![variable](./images/v1.png)

-In the diagram above, it is easy to see that our sample code creates a `name` binding that points to the value `"fisayo"` with a type of `String`
+In the diagram above, it is easy to see that our sample code creates a **name** binding that points to the value **"fisayo"** with a type of *String*

-And once we **create** a variable with the `let` keyword, we bring that variable into existence in the computer memory.
+And once we **create** a variable with the *let* keyword, we bring that variable into existence in the computer memory.
 Meaning that the line
 ```javascript
 let name // is essentially telling the computer to create a new pointer in memory,
 // and uses the `=` sign to make it point to a value, like in our image above.
 ```

-And if we decide to change the value in the future to something else, we can simply call the `binding/variable/identifier` by its name, here its `name`, no need to recreate it, since it already exists in memory.
+And if we decide to change the value in the future to something else, we can simply call the binding/variable/identifier by its name, here it is called **name**, no need to recreate it, since it already exists in memory.

 So when we run the code
 ```javascript